Land Availability Assessment (LAA)

 To obtain a hard copy (fees apply), please contact us by calling: 01483 444471, or emailing: email@example.com.

 If you wish to submit a new site for consideration for inclusion in a future update of the Land Availability Assessment (LAA), then please complete the site suggestion form at the link below and send it to us using the contact details on the form.
 We will also require a map of the proposed site boundary.
-Please ensure that you submit your completed form to us by 1 July 2020.
+We accept submissions all year round.
 Where appropriate, sites submitted to us by this date will also be considered for inclusion in the next update of the Brownfield Land Register.

 Sites should be a minimum size of 0.25ha or be able to accommodate five or more homes suitably to be considered for inclusion in the LAA or Brownfield Land Register.
 Sites in the LAA may alternatively accommodate a minimum of 500 sq. m of non-residential floor space instead of, or as well as, the minimum five or more homes.
 For more information on the role of the LAA, please see the LAA 2017 document at the link above.